ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

     use 32-column display (like Shining Force) run ~50% faster.
-  + Added new "Alternative renderer", which gives another ~30-45% performance increase (in addition to mentioned above), but works only with some games, because it is missing some features (it uses tile-based rendering instead of default line-based and disables H-ints).
+  + Added new "Alternative renderer", which gives another ~30-45% performance increase (in addition to mentioned above), but works only with some games, because it is missing some features (it uses tile-based renderering instead of default line-based and disables H-ints).
   + Added "fit2" display mode for all FC gamers.
 It always uses 208x146 for P800 and 208x208 for all other phones.